Who is the Data Controller?

 Children’s personal data requires additional protection because they may be less aware of the risks involved.
-We do not normally process personal data of children under 16.
-However, on occasions where we do we will follow the relevant regulations including where appropriate obtaining consent from the child.
+Where we process personal data of children under 16 (for example, in private client services or in matrimonial or family matters) we will follow the relevant regulations including, where appropriate, obtaining consent from the child.

 Is data collected from third party or public domain sources?

 We may collect your personal data from you, a member of staff, face to face, referrers, solicitors on the other side of a matter or transaction or from a public source.

 How do we use your personal data/What are our grounds for lawful processing?